Cool It: The Skeptical Environmentalist's Guide to Global Warming

 Cool It: The Skeptical Environmentalist's Guide to Global Warming is a book by Danish statistician Bjørn Lomborg.
 It is a sequel to The Skeptical Environmentalist (first published in Danish in 1998), which in English translation brought the author to international attention.
-In Cool It, Lomborg argues his view that many negative impacts of climate change are overstated, and mitigation approaches are expensive and poor return on investment; he instead proposes alternative solutions.
+In Cool It, Lomborg argues his view that many negative impacts of climate change are overstated, and mitigation approaches are expensive and have poor return on investment; he instead proposes alternative solutions.
 The book was adapted into a 2010 documentary film of the same name.

 Released amid a period of public debate over global warming, reception for the book was mixed.
 Howard Friel wrote a book-length response called The Lomborg Deception which challenges its veracity.

 Content

 In Cool It, Lomborg argues his view that many of the elaborate and expensive actions being considered to stop global warming will cost hundreds of billions of dollars without the same return on investment, often are based on emotional rather than strictly scientific assumptions, and may have very little impact on the world's temperature for centuries.
 He attempts to dispel what he views as climate change "myths", arguing that it is too soon to say if Greenland's ice is melting, and that the impacts of sea level rise, extreme weather, droughts and floods are overhyped.
 He argues that rising temperatures could save more than 1.3 million lives per year, as more cold-related deaths than would be prevented than heat-related respiratory fatalities.
 Lomborg concludes that reducing carbon emissions is not an effective solution, and that the Kyoto Protocol would only delay the impacts of climate change.
 He instead proposes a limited carbon tax is needed in the First World as well as subsidies from the First World to the Third World to help fight ongoing humanitarian crises.